Maccabi Tel Aviv B.C.: 1960s

 5 Israeli League championships, 5 Israeli Cups.

-Establishment as an elite club with FIBA European All-Stars, such as center Tanhum Cohen-Mintz.
-Fierce rivalry with home-town foes, Hapoel Tel Aviv.
+The club has achieved its status of prominence with the presence of FIBA European All-Stars players, such as center Tanhum Cohen-Mintz, and continues to have a rivalry with its cross-town club Hapoel Tel Aviv.

 Tal Brody came to Israel in 1966 from the United States, after having been drafted #12 in the 1965 National Basketball Association Draft, originally just to take one year out of his life to play for Maccabi Tel Aviv.
 Ralph Klein, Israel's most successful coach at the time, said that up until the enthusiastic Brody's arrival, Israelis had only viewed basketball as a fun game.
 But within a year, with his serious attitude and his inspirational commitment, Brody had inculcated his teammates with his view of basketball as a way of life.
 At his urging, the team doubled the number of practices it held every week.

 To capitalize on Brody's quickness and speed, the coach abandoned the team's formerly slow pace, in favor of a fast-paced motion game, built around fast breaks.
 Brody was the most dominant player in the European-wide second tier level FIBA European Cup Winners' Cup (FIBA Saporta Cup) in the 1966–67 season.
 In 1967, he was named Israel's Sportsman of the Year.
 The team made it through the first, second, and third rounds of the European Cup Winners' Cup's (Saporta Cup) playoffs, and reached the Finals, finishing second in the league.

-For the first time, the Israeli Prime Minister (Levi Eshkol), the Israeli Defense Forces Chief of Staff, and Knesset members came to games.
+For the first time, the Israeli Prime Minister (Levi Eshkol), the Israel Defense Forces Chief of Staff, and Knesset members came to games.
 Demand for tickets to games in the team's 5,000-seat stadium was so high that they became exceedingly difficult to obtain.